Fried Egg season

 My political journey, part 1: Confessions of a Teen Age Republican

 I relish telling the story of how I used to be a registered Republican.
-It’s good for shock value, considering that today I’m a flaming California liberal.
-Even better, I was a Teen Age Republican.
-I joined TARs in high school in Arizona, a state infamous for its peculiar politics.
+It’s good for shock value, considering that today I’m a flaming California liberal!
+Even better, I was a Teen Age Republican in Arizona, a state infamous for its peculiar politics.
 Forget drunken bonfires in the desert, this was how I my misspent my youth.

 Reader, I rush to reassure you I was never socially conservative.
 My issues were strictly states’ rights and fiscal responsibility.
 This isn’t a story about how I had to open my heart.
 It’s a story of having to open my eyes.